🤝 DAIC partners withPawtato

 Aevo

-Aevo is a newly developed Layer 2 blockchain designed to function as the back-end of the Aevo derivatives exchange platform.
-In recent months, Aevo has become a significant contender in the derivatives trading and DEX landscape.
+Aevo is a decentralized derivatives exchange built on a custom OP Stack Layer 2.
+Aevo became a notable derivatives protocol in 2024, particularly through options, perpetual futures, OTC products, automated strategies, and pre-launch markets.
 That said, the project only officially launched its governance and utility token in March despite the protocol being live for several months previously.

 One of the products that garnered Aevo a vast amount of hype prior to its token release was its pre-market feature that allows investors to purchase newly hyped tokens prior to being listed on centralized exchanges such as Binance, OKX, and Coinbase.